pulumi/docs/content/docs/get-started/aws/deploy-stack.md

 {{% /choosable %}}

-Running that command should result in no output as our bucket is currently empty.
-Let's change that by modifying our bucket to host a static website.
+Running that command should result in no output as your bucket is currently empty.
+Let's change that by modifying your bucket to host a static website.

 {{< get-started-stepper >}}